DylanMunson/reading-notes/read06b.md

 # Read 6b: Computer Architecture and Logic

-## What makes a computer, a computer?
+## What makes a computer, a computer

 Computers are very complex while also being very simple if you look at the bigger picture.
 All computers have 4 tasks that classify them as a computer, which are the input, processing, storage, and eventually the output.
 The input takes information from another source, processes it, stores it, and eventually outputs it to the world.

 ## Binary